sshaw/git-link/README.md

 modify) how URLs are created for a given host add the appropriate function objects to this lists.

+If you use a self-hosted version of one of the supported services, you can configure the link function alists for the hostname at which that service is hosted.
+For example, for a GitHub Enterprise instance at `github.example.com`, you could add the following to your `.emacs` file.

+    (with-eval-after-load "git-link"
+      (progn
+	(add-to-list 'git-link-remote-alist
+	  '("github.example.com" git-link-github))
+	(add-to-list 'git-link-commit-remote-alist
+	  '("github.example.com" git-link-commit-github))))

 The `git-link` signature is:

 `HOSTNAME DIRNAME FILENAME BRANCH COMMIT START END`